 A more comfortable and accessible lifestyle is another reason why people downsize.
 Apartment living sometimes offers occupants quick access to amenities like a gym, pool, or social area that they might not have had in a bigger home.
 The average apartment occupancy rate in the U.S. is around 95%.
 People may lead more social and active lifestyles as a result of being able to interact with their neighbors and take part in neighborhood events more easily.
 Additionally, it is simpler to go around without a car because apartments tend to be located in places with better access to public transportation and services like restaurants and shopping.

-1. Cost of Living Index: According to Numbeo, the average cost of living index for apartment living is generally 5-10% lower than living in a house.
-This data can provide a numerical backing to the affordability aspect of apartment living.
+- Cost of Living Index: According to Numbeo, the average cost of living index for apartment living is generally 5-10% lower than living in a house.
+This data can provide numerical backing for the affordability aspect of apartment living.

 How do I move into an apartment from my house?